Local volumes, equisingularity, and generalized smoothability: Whitney--Thom conditions, Jacobian modules, conormal spaces and integral dependence

 holds where the exponent $e$ and the constant $c$ depend on the path $\phi$.
 Hironaka proved that if $(X-Y,Y,0)$ satisfies both Whitney condition A and B, then it satisfies the strict Whitney condition A with exponent $e$ independent of the path $\phi$.
 The strict Whitney condition with exponent $e=1$ and $c$ independent of the path $\phi$ is called Verdier's W condition.
 Verdier \cite{Verdier} showed that his condition implies Whitney A and B. Teissier (Thm.\ 1.2 in Chap.\ V of \cite{Teissier}) showed that in the complex-analytic case $W$ is in fact equivalent to Whitney $A$ and $B$.

-Let $f$ be a germ of complex analytic function $f \colon \mathbb{C}^{n+k} \rightarrow (\mathbb{C},0)$.
+Let $f \colon (\mathbb{C}^{n+k},0) \rightarrow \mathbb{C}$ be an analytic function.
 Identify $f$ with its restriction to $(X,0)$.
 Assume $f$ is of constant rank off $Y$.
 In (\ref{analytic}) replace $T_{x}X$ by $T_{x}f^{-1}fx$.
-The ``relative'' form of the Whitney condition A, called Thom's $A_f$ condition, holds at $0$ if (\ref{analytic}) is satisfied.
-The ``relative'' form of the Whitney condition B, called the $W_f$ condition, holds at $0$ if (\ref{analytic}) is satisfied with $e=1$ and $c$ independent of the path $\phi$.
+The ``relative'' form of the Whitney condition A, called Thom's $A_f$ condition, holds at $0$ for the pair $(X-Y,Y)$ if (\ref{analytic}) is satisfied.
+The ``relative'' form of the Whitney condition B, called the $W_f$ condition, holds at $0$ for the pair $(X-Y,Y)$ if (\ref{analytic}) is satisfied with $e=1$ and $c$ independent of the path $\phi$.

 Let $U$ be an open set of $\mathbb{C}^{n+k}$ containing a representative of $(X,0)$.
 The differential $df$ of $f$ defines an embedding of $X$ in $\mathbb{C}^{n+k}\times {\mathbb{C}^{n+k}}^*$ by the graph map.
 Let $x_1, \ldots, x_{n+k}$ be coordinates on $U$ and $w_1, \ldots, w_{n+k}$ be the cotangent coordinates.
 Consider the blowup of $T_{X}^{*}U$ along the image of the graph map.
 It is the blowup of $T_{X}^{*}U$ by the ideal $(w_1- \frac{\partial f}{\partial x_1}, \ldots, w_{n+k} - \frac{\partial f}{\partial x_{n+k}})$ in $T_{X}^{*}U$.
 We denote this blowup by $\mathrm{Bl}_{\mathrm{im} \ df}T_{X}^{*}U$.
 Thus, the blowup is contained in $X \times {\mathbb{C}^{n+k}}^* \times \mathbb{P}^{n+k-1}$.
 Denote the exceptional divisor of this blowup by $E_{f}$.
 Denote the projection on $X$ of this exceptional divisor to $X$ by $\Sigma(f)$ and call it the {\it critical locus} of $f$.